nuotsu/sanitypress/README.md

 ## Visual Editing

 > [!NOTE]
-> Currently in beta; Currently only works on the local development environment of the Sanity Studio.
+> Currently only works on the local development environment of the Sanity Studio.

 Content can be edited and previewed live from the Sanity Presentation mode by navigating to the **Editor** tab in the Studio.